midtown-ai/glossary/glossary/d.md

  Before you build the ML model, you need to understand the problem.
 You may be the expert in ML, but you may not be the expert in problem.
 Ask questions to the domain experts.
 The more questions you ask the more relevant your model will be.
 Here are sample questions for the amazon call centre outing (multi-class) problem (i.e. to which agent-skill should a call be routed next?) :

  ![]( {{site.assets}}/d/discovery_phase_questions.png ){: width="100%"}

+# Discremination

+ A form of bias that can be prevented with regulation?

+ See also [D], ...

 # Discrete Action Space